ryannarnoldd/SocialPI/README.md

 ## Description

-This is a Vehicle Builder project that allows the user to create and select vehicles in the terminal.
-In there, you are able to create a new vehicle or select an existing vehicle.
-After going through the creation process or the selection process, the user is able to perform certain actions.
-This application is built using TypeScript and Classes.
-This is for Module 8 of the Full Stack Coding Bootcamp.
+This is a Social Media Network Backend API.
+This is solely for backend purposes and has not current front-end to accompany it.
+On this project, you can add, create, post, and react to posts in the network.
+This application is built using TypeScript and NoSQL.
+This is for Module 17 of the Full Stack Coding Bootcamp.

 ## Table of Contents